BusySnailDesignLab/Busy-Snail-Filament-Changer/WIRING/README.md

 ## Sample Pictures of Prototype Wire Assemblies

-Some example pictures from the prototype phase showing soldered and crimped wire assemblies according to the wiring diagram above in the order they appear in the diagram.
+Some example pictures from the prototype phase showing soldered and crimped wire assemblies.
+The images are presented in the same order as they appear in the wiring diagram above.

 <details>
 <summary>Prototype Wire Assemblies</summary>